 Here is how the context API used in the notes app we did previously.

 This is how context implement using createContext method in react.
 And add the value prop to the provider component.

-To access the created context from the app we need to wrap the app component using provider component.
+To access the created context from the app we need to wrap the app component using the provider component.